asssslay/asssslay/README.md

 `Young Front-End Developer`

-🇺🇦 Hello there!
-I'm Ruslana, a Front-End Web Developer from Ukraine, Odesa.
+🇺🇦 Hello!
+I'm Ruslana, a passionate Front-End Web Developer from Odessa, Ukraine.

-Currently, I'm pursuing a degree in computer science, combining structured coursework with self-directed study.
-Over the past two years, I've embarked on an intensive journey of self-learning programming, fueled by my passion for technology and the drive to acquire practical skills.
+Currently I'm pursuing a degree in Computer Science at university while actively enhancing my web development skills through various courses over the past two years.
+My expertise lies in designing and developing websites with a keen eye for detail and a perfectionist's touch.

-🤝 I possess a comprehensive skill set essential for a successful employee, including strong communication abilities, teamwork, adept problem-solving skills, adaptability, leadership qualities, effective time management, and critical thinking.
+✨ I'm always eager to take on new challenges and collaborate on exciting projects where my technical skills and ability to connect with people can shine.

-🖥️ Below, you'll find some of the technologies I'm proficient in.
+👩‍💻 Below, you'll find some of the technologies I'm proficient in.
 For a detailed overview of my skills and projects, please visit my portfolio. https://portfolio-avramova.netlify.app/

-📱 Feel free to reach out if you have any questions or opportunities for collaboration.
-Looking forward to connecting!
+💌 Feel free to reach out to me for potential collaborations or questions.
+Looking forward to connecting with you!

 ---

-### 🧰 Languages and Tools
+### 🛠 Languages and Tools

 <img align="left" alt="HTML" width="50px" style="padding-right:10px;" src="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/icons/html5/html5-plain.svg" />
 <img align="left" alt="CSS" width="50px" style="padding-right:10px;" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/css3/css3-plain.svg" />